cotton-coding/loom-io/documentation/core/setup.md

 :::

-You will find installation package in the adapter and converter descriptions.
+You can find the installation package in the adapter and converter descriptions.

 ## Basic Setup (S3)

-The default export of loom-io is a global Object you can import at server side without register a plugin or adapter again and again.
-We will import it as `Loom`, but you can give it any name.
+The default export of loom-io is a global object that you can import on the server side without having to register a plugin or adapter over and over again.
+We will import it as `Loom`, but you can give it any name you like.

-If you are not using a base bundle you need to register an adapter and probably some converters to read files as json.
+If you are not using a base bundle, you will need to register an adapter and probably some converters to read files as json.
-To keep the examples more generic we will import `Loom` from the core library.
+To keep the examples more generic, we will import `Loom` from the core library.
 If you are using a bundle replace the import `@loom-io/core` with the bundle name e.g. `@loom-io/base-fs`.

-For the setup you need the following packages:
+For the setup you need the following packages

 ::: code-group